 The increased frequency of smoky days in agricultural areas raises the question of what impact the smoke might be having on crop productivity.
 Ample sunlight is critical for maximizing plant photosynthesis and crop yield, and lower than normal solar radiation during grain fill can be detrimental.
 Corn, in particular, is susceptible to reduced yields and reduced standability if the plants need to remobilize carbohydrates from the stalk to make up for a deficit in photosynthesis.
 This weakens the stalks and opens the door for stalk rot pathogens.

-Wildfires in western North America have gotten considerably worse in recent years.
-Over the past forty years, the total burned area from wildfires in the U.S. has approximately quadrupled, from around 2 million acres annually to over 8 million acres (Figure 1).
+Wildfires in North America have gotten considerably worse in recent years.
+Over the past forty years, the total burned area from wildfires in the U.S. has approximately quadrupled, from around 2 million acres annually to over 8 million acres (Figure 2).
+In Canada, 2023 was worst wildfire season in recorded history by a wide margin, with over 38 million acres burned.
+This was more than double the total area burned of any previous year (CIFFC, 2023).

-The increase in fire risk has been driven by two major factors: increased fuel load in forested areas resulting from decades of fire management practices focused on fire suppression, and increased fuel aridity due to a hotter and drier climate.
+The increase in fire risk in North America has been driven by two major factors: increased fuel load in forested areas resulting from decades of fire management practices focused on fire suppression, and increased fuel aridity due to a hotter and drier climate.

 Fire is a natural feature of many forest ecosystems in western North America and controlled burns were common practice across the landscape for generations.
 In the early 20th Century though, focus started to shift away from forest management in favor of fire suppression after a devastating fire in 1910 known as the “Big Burn” consumed over 3 million acres across Washington, Idaho, and Montana and killed at least 85 people.
 This event had a long-term impact on the policy direction of the U.S. Forest Service, which had been founded five years prior (Tidwell, 2010).